Chinese officials hold talks with Taliban delegation | Devdiscourse

-Chinese officials have held talks with a Taliban delegation ahead of the presidential elections in Afghanistan on September 28, days after US President Donald Trump cancelled a meeting with the militant group in the war-torn country.
+Chinese officials have held talks with a Taliban delegation ahead of the presidential elections in Afghanistan on September 28 and US President Donald Trump cancelling a meeting with the militant group in the war torn country.
 The Taliban delegation, headed by Mullah Baradar, spoke to China's special envoy to Afghanistan Deng Xijun on Sunday, the spokesman of the Chinese Foreign Ministry, Geng Shuang, said at a media briefing here on Monday.

 Though Geng confirmed the Taliban delegation's visit on Monday, he gave few details.
 The situation in Afghanistan has changed dramatically after US President Donald Trump called off his meeting with Taliban representatives two weeks ago following a deadly attack by insurgent groups in Kabul that killed an American soldier.